(Personal Capital is now Empower)

 But as you get more accounts and then more apps to manage them, the time savings can turn into a time suck.
 The solution?
-One app to rule them all in this case, Personal Capital.
+One app to rule them all in this case, Empower.

 We asked Dough Roller founder and personal finance expert Rob Berger for his thoughts on how the app works, pros and cons, features, and more.

 Short answer: Pretty much.

 It can connect to just about any type of account, Berger says.
 I’ve connected checking, savings, 401k, IRA, SEP IRA, and HSA accounts from multiple financial institutions.
 You can also connect real estate via a Zillow integration, which updates the value of the property.

 Here’s a breakdown of the types of accounts you can connect to the Empower app: